 Additionally, larger businesses can offer reduced markups, meaning small companies might struggle to compete with large drop shipping businesses.
 Merchants might also start out by offering a product at a rock-bottom price to build a brand and attract customers.
 All of this means you will have to work that much harder to turn a profit.

 It can also be difficult to operate a retail business when you do not have physical access to each of the products you sell.
 While you can order the product yourself to see its overall quality, you lose quality control over individual products.
 This means you have less control over potential errors, and you are essentially at the mercy of your suppliers.
-Choosing a good supplier is, therefore, critical to the success of your business, but it can be difficult to evaluate the quality of a supplier before you go into business with them.
+Choosing a good supplier is, therefore, critical to the success of your business, but it can be difficult to evaluate the quality of a supplier before you go into business with it.